-Henchman is a British company more widely known for its incredible wobble proof ladders, especially for people who don’t always feel stable standing 12 rungs up a ladder cutting trees and such.
-If you want to read more on their tripod ladders here’s my guide – they are brilliant.
-However, it’s not just ladders they manufacture but also heavy duty large wheelbarrows or gardening carts for the American audience.
-They sent me their 350-litre version for me to undertake a wheelbarrow review.
+Henchman is a British company more widely known for its incredible wobble-proof ladders, especially for people who don't always feel stable standing 12 rungs up a ladder cutting trees and such.
+If you want to read more on their tripod ladders here's my guide - they are brilliant.
+However, it's not just ladders they manufacture but also heavy duty large wheelbarrows or gardening carts for the American audience.
+They sent me their 350-litre version so I could undertake a wheelbarrow review.

 The Henchman wheelbarrow arrives as a set of parts, probably due to its size.
 This thing is huge, almost big enough to double as a plunge pool in the hotter summer months.
 I have no idea if I'd ever really fill it but what will hold a lot will hold a little.
 It arrived with instructions and everything was neatly packaged together.
 You'll need a socket set to join some of the parts and it took me about 30 minutes to construct.